 Understanding that, and assessing if you’re comfortable with the trade-off, is the first stage in deciding whether you can live with the TicWatch E3.
 It’s not an ugly smartwatch or an uncomfortable one, it’s just bland and plasticky.
 Unforgivable if it cost $400, but more understandable at $200.

-The screen is bright and colorful, but the massive bezel is a distraction although the 2.5D glass does make swiping comfortable.
-It feels durable too, and has an IP68 rating so it can be worn when swimming.
+The LCD screen is bright and colorful, but the lack of auto-brightness can be a pain, and the massive bezel is a distraction.
+The 2.5D glass does make swiping comfortable though, and the plastic case makes it feel durable too, plus it has an IP68 rating so it can be worn when swimming.
 The strap is easily replaced with another, and Mobvoi will sell you some more colorful versions.